Bringing your pet dog, cat or ferret into Ireland from another EU country or certain listed countries, including Northern Ireland

 • you are travelling to Ireland to buy, sell or gift a dog, cat or ferret, or if any change of ownership is involved after arrival, including delivery of a purchased or rehomed animal

-• if you are travelling with more than 5 pets (the exception is if you are travelling for a dog show/competition, and you will need to provide written confirmation livetrade@agriculture.gov.ie
+• if you are travelling with more than 5 pets (the exception is if you are travelling for a show/competition, and you will need to provide written confirmation livetrade@agriculture.gov.ie